stepchowfun/stem-cell/README.md

 This is a simple project to demonstrate the cross-platform release management process I use for my open source work.
 The program itself just prints `Hello, World!`.

+This repository can be used as a starting point for a new project.
+Be sure to rename all references to `Stem Cell` and `stem-cell` accordingly.
+Then follow the instructions in [`MAINTAINERS.md`](https://github.com/stepchowfun/stem-cell/blob/main/MAINTAINERS.md) to configure the repository on GitHub.

 ## Installation instructions

 ### Easy installation on macOS or Linux